ChitambarLab/Development-Guide/README.md

 * `integration` - The branch where commits from different collaborators are merged together.
 The main purpose of the integration branch is serve as a buffer between new code and the stable code in `master`.
 The `integration` branch contains the most up-to-date codebase because it contains all changes which have not yet merged with `master`.
 * `<feature>` - The branch where new code is developed.
 A feature branch is always created from the `integration` branch.
 Independent features should be developed in separate feature branches.

+### Cloning a repository

+In order to run or make changes to code in a git repository, it must be downloaded locally.
+The `git clone` command handles this task.

+1. Copy the repository to your local machine: `git clone <repository-clone-url>`
+2. Navigate into the cloned project folder: `cd repository-dir`

 ### Get the latest code

+As collaborators submit code, your local version will be behind the head or `origin` of the branch.
+It is important to make sure that all changes are built upon the most-up-to-date changes.

 1. Switch to the `integration` branch: `git checkout integration`
 2. Get the most recent changes: `git pull origin integration`

 ### Develop a new feature

+A feature is some chunk of code which performs a new task or modifies existing functionality.
+Features should be
+* Small enough to be completed within a few hours of work.
+* Tested sufficiently to ensure bug free operation and correctness of functionality.
+* Documented such that a collaborator can make sense of your work.

+All new code should be developed in a feature branch named descriptively for the feature you are working on.

 1. Create a new branch: `git checkout -b new-branch-name`
 2. Write and test some code.